geotools/geotools/docs/user/unsupported/mbstyle/spec.rst

          "url": "http://api.example.com/tilejson.json"
        }

--  By providing a url to a WMS server that supports EPSG:3857 (or EPSG:900913) as a source of tiled data.
-The server url should contain a ``"{bbox-epsg-3857}"`` replacement token to supply the ``bbox`` parameter.
+-  By providing a URL to a WMS server that supports EPSG:3857 (or EPSG:900913) as a source of tiled data.
+The server URL should contain a ``"{bbox-epsg-3857}"`` replacement token to supply the ``bbox`` parameter.